schumacherlab/neolution-live/README.md

 |Kidney Papillary|KIRP|Thyroid|THCA|
 |Liver|LIHC|Uterus|UCEC|

-@3 **lookup progress** specifies where to start in input file, starts at passed index +1; is automatically obtained from FAS database when lookups are controlled through masterLookupController.R
+@3 **lookup progress** specifies where to start in input file, starts at passed index +1; is automatically obtained from MySQL server when lookups are controlled through masterLookupController.R

 ---